Budget Sheets & Billing

 Some programs require students to pay certain items out-of-pocket, directly to the partner institution or other organization.
 For example, a deposit paid with submission of a housing application, or a visa application fee.
 These charges will be outlined on the budget sheet.
 Be aware that a cashier’s check, money order, or international wire transfer may be required to cover costs abroad.
 We encourage students to check with their local bank for more information on these products.

-The Study Abroad Administrative Fee is non-refundable.
-It will be billed to your student account only if you accept an offer from the Study Abroad Office to study abroad, that is, sign the Study Abroad Contract.
-If you withdraw from a program after accepting the offer, you still will be charged in the same billing cycle.
-However, you may apply the paid fee to a future UNC Study Abroad program.
-More Information.
+The Study Abroad Administrative Fee will be billed to the student’s account only if they accept an offer from the Study Abroad Office to study abroad by signing the Study Abroad Contract.
+After a student signs the Study Abroad Contract, the Study Abroad Administrative Fee becomes non-refundable.
+If a student withdraws from a program after accepting the offer, they still will be charged in the same billing cycle.
+However, students may apply the paid fee to a future UNC Study Abroad program.
+The UNC Study abroad Office charges the Study Abroad Administrative Fee to provide core professional support services to UNC and visiting students participating in University approved study abroad programs, as well as parents and UNC Faculty & Staff.

 The Study Abroad Office makes every attempt to keep program costs to a minimum.
 However, when you commit to participating in a program, our office begins to make financial commitments on your behalf.
 If you must withdraw, it is your responsibility to immediately notify your Study Abroad Advisor in writing, email is preferred, and to understand the financial implications of your withdrawal.
-Click here to read more about UNC Study Abroad and partner cancellation policies.
+Read more about UNC Study Abroad and partner cancellation policies.

 The Study Abroad Office reserves a small pool of funds for students whose personal circumstances make it challenging for them to cover the full cost of their study abroad program and complete their studies at UNC Chapel Hill.
 Documentation of hardship is required.
 Hardship Grants typically do not exceed $1,000.
 Students can write to email@example.com or to their study abroad advisor to request the grant.